Generalized Ray Tracing for Axions in Astrophysical Plasmas: Conclusions

 Ray tracing has proven to be an invaluable tool in astronomy and astrophysics, and in recent years has emerged an increasingly important approach in the indirect search for axions.
 This paper has developed the fundamentals necessary to incorporate ray tracing into astrophysical axion searches, and has for the first time investigated and quantified the validity of a variety of different assumptions adopted in previous applications and searches.
 While there still exist open questions which need to be addressed, such as the impact of uncertainties in the charge distribution and near-field magnetic field configuration, and how axions and photons mix in high magnetized environments, the framework developed here lays the much needed groundwork for the future development of indirect axion searches in neutron star magnetospheres.

 We thank Richard Battye, Avery Broderick, Bj{\"o}rn Garbrecht, Jeremy Heyl, Pete Millington, and Oilivier Sarbach for useful discussions.
 J.I.M. is supported by an FSR Fellowship and thanks Utkarsh Bhura for assistance in accessing data on-site during the 2023 cyber incident at Manchester University.
-SJW acknowledges support through the program Ram\'{o}n y Cajal (RYC2021-030893-I) of the Spanish Ministry of Science and Innovation, and through the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 864035 Undark) and the Netherlands eScience Center, grant number ETEC.2019.018.).
+SJW acknowledges support from a Royal Society University Research Fellowship (URF-R1-231065), the program Ram\'{o}n y Cajal (RYC2021-030893-I) of the Spanish Ministry of Science and Innovation, and through the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 864035 Undark) and the Netherlands eScience Center, grant number ETEC.2019.018.).
+This article/publication is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).